higutomo38/aos-python/README.md

 Run 'patch_label.py'<br>

 ### **Save all NOS configs on local (Spine and Leaf)**
-All rendered NOS configuration got saved on local.
-Create 'nos_config' directory automatically and the configs are in it.<br> Run 'get_nos_config.py'<br>
+All rendered NOS configurations got saved on local.
+Create 'nos_config' directory automatically and the configs are in it.<br>
+Run 'get_nos_config.py'<br>

 ## **Closed-Loop**